Dorothea Lotze, Executive Director (she/her)

 Dorothea Lotze-Kola is a licensed Marriage and Family Therapist and Pastoral Counselor.
 She works with individuals, couples, groups and families.
 She specializes in: Spiritually integrated psychotherapy (SIP), mindfulness and body movement (Yoga), trauma, grief, life transitions and personal growth, marital conflict and growth, stress and transitions in families, and immigration related stress.

-Nineshia Mont-Reynaud, Clinical Director
+Nineshia Mont-Reynaud, Clinical Director (she/her)

 LPC, MS, NCC, CPCS